-It is important that evidence of sexual assault be preserved, because it may be needed for prosecuting a criminal case.
+It is important that evidence of sexual assault, domestic violence, dating violence and/or stalking be preserved, because it may be needed for prosecuting a criminal case.
 Victims and others should not alter the scene of an attack.
 The victim should not change clothes, bathe or shower, drink or eat anything, or brush his or her teeth before reporting the assault.
 Any items worn by the victim during the assault, but are not currently being worn, and any materials encountered during the assault (i.e., bed sheets, blankets, etc.) should be placed in a paper bag and brought along with the victim to a local hospital emergency department that has kits to collect and preserve evidence of sexual assault.
+As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
+If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with Campus Public Safety or other law enforcement to preserve evidence in the event that the victim decides to report the incident to law enforcement or the University at a later date to assist in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order.